dprogm/vscode-bazel-tools/README.md

 * A recent version of [bazel](https://www.bazel.build/)

 ## Roadmap

+- Add commands for bazel `clean`, `fetch` and `test` and provide a user friendly interface for them, especially for `query`.
+Here we could implement a graph view within vscode that visualizes the dependencies and shows up useful information for each target.

+- Extend the language support, especially Java.

+Tasks:
 - [x] Implement a target picker based on bazel query and build the selected target based on the user decision.
 Use vscodes terminal for that purpose.
 - [x] Implement the run command.
 - [x] Implement the `vs_code_aspect` that generates programming language dependent descriptor files.
 Traverses all C++ dependencies and outputs all include paths known to bazel.
 Installs the aspect as well as a `BUILD` file into the users workspace in order to make it 'applicable'.